Skip to content

 Instrumental learning enables pupils to:

-• Builds confidence, belonging and positive engagement
+• Build confidence, belonging and positive engagement

-• Creates clear progression routes beyond enrichment.
+• Create clear progression routes beyond enrichment.

 Overview

 High‑quality instrumental and vocal tuition delivered during the school day by experienced HMS specialists.
-Pupils apply directly through HMS; we manage safeguarding, billing and administration, working closely with your school.

 Learning an instrument offers pupils a joyful, motivating and rewarding way to develop their musicianship, build confidence and explore their creativity.